Red Sticks: Skirmish over arms

 The Red Sticks were involved with the skirmish that become known as the Battle of Burnt Corn.
-The armed conflict occurred when a group of Red Sticks were attacked by American white militiamen while returning from Florida with arms in 1813.
+The armed conflict occurred when a group of Red Sticks were attacked by American white militiamen while returning from Spanish Florida with arms in 1813.
 After the initial assault, the Red Sticks regrouped and defeated these troops.
 While the militia had provoked the attack, frontier settlers and U.S. officials became alarmed about the Red Sticks' actions on the frontier as a result.

 Massacre at Fort Mims

 The Red Sticks decided to attack the garrison at Fort Mims in the Mississippi Territory (present-day Tensaw, in southwestern Alabama), in an attempt to reduce the influence of the Tensaw Creek who controlled the fort.
 Also at the fort were intermarried whites, and other settlers and their slaves from the frontier who had become alarmed after the battle that had occurred at Burnt Corn.

 The fort was poorly guarded and the Red Sticks overwhelmed its defenses on 30 August 1813, killing most of the people who had taken refuge there.
 Estimates of the number of settlers at Fort Mims at the time of the massacre vary from 300 or so to 500 (including whites, slaves, and Lower Creek).
 Estimates of survivors have varied; at the most, about three dozen have been claimed.
 At least 100 Creek attackers were found dead at the scene of the battle.

 History graduate student Karl Davis, in a manner contrary to prevailing scholarship at the time, interpreted the attack in a journal article treatment as a punitive expedition specifically directed against the Tensaw, a group of Lower Creek who were "separated from core Creek values."
 Hence, Davis does not believe the Fort Mims attack was representative of the overall conflict between the Upper and Lower Towns.